datadave/GADS9-NYC-Spring2014-Students/Project2Outline.md

 The category or categories you'd like to predict:

 I'd like to predict a player's conference based on their height, year and box scores stats (minutes, points, rebounds, assists) throughout the season.
 Alternatively, I might try to predict players' box score stats (points and/or rebounds per game) based on their heights and conference affiliation.

+# Should I classify conferences as major/mid/small in order to decrease classification options?
+Just major/small so binary?

+##How do you find the break point for separating continuous data into (binary) classifications?